Updated April 27th, 2021

 Certified farmers’ markets are considered essential food outlets and are able to operate under state and county COVID-19 guidelines.
-At this time our three year-round markets are OPEN including the Downtown Santa Cruz, Westside Santa Cruz and Live Oak markets.
-Our two seasonal markets, the Felton and Scotts Valley markets, are closed and will reopen in May of 2021.
+At this time all five of our markets are OPEN including the Felton, Downtown Santa Cruz, Westside Santa Cruz, Scotts Valley and Live Oak markets.
 Please read on to learn about our response to Covid-19

 MASKS ARE NOW REQUIRED BY ALL within the farmers’ market perimeters.
 Santa Cruz Community Farmers’ Markets (SCCFM) requires that face masks be worn by ALL customers, vendors, staff and other individuals at the markets – NO EXCEPTIONS.
 Face shields are not allowed – adequate face coverings include cloth masks, medical masks, bandanas and scarves.
 Thank you in advance for attending to the public safety measures at the markets.

 PERSONALIZED SHOPPING SERVICE – Individuals unable to wear a mask at the farmers’ markets or unable to shop at market for alternative circumstances can now access our FREE personalized shopping service.
 An SCCFM staff member will shop at the Downtown, Westside or Live Oak market for you at no cost.
 You provide the shopping list in advance and your groceries will be available for curbside pick up at the market of your choosing.
 Eligible individuals can access this service one time per week.

 If you are interested in our Personalized Shopping Service please contact us at email@example.com for more information.
 Capacity is limited, the service is offered on a first-come-first-serve basis.
 See the curbside pickup schedule below.

 Downtown Santa Cruz Farmers’ Market: 2-4pm in 30 minute intervals.